-The Group is also regulated by the Bermuda Monetary Authority ("BMA") which is located 43 Victoria Street, Hamilton, HMJX Bermuda.
+The Group is also regulated by the Bermuda Monetary Authority ("BMA") which is located at 43 Victoria Street, Hamilton, HMJX Bermuda.

-The external auditor of the Group is Moore Stephens LLP located at 150 Aldersgate Street, London, EC1A 4AB, United Kingdom.
+The external auditor of the Group is BDO LLP which is located at 150 Aldersgate Street, London, EC1A 4AB, United Kingdom.

 A.2.
-Underwriting performance
+Underwriting Performance